raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** Check that the trophy appears next in the list, if the webpage is wide enough.
+Check that the trophy appears next in the list, if the webpage is wide enough.
 The list and the trophy should have the same width.

 --- /task ---